AurlinD/AURLIN-DHILLON-IS24-full-stack-competition-req97073/README.md

-Create/Search/Delete/Edit data with various established API endpoints to manipulate existing projects and the teams assigned to them
+Search a list of projects a developer/scrum master is assigned to.
+Create/Search/Delete/Edit data with various established API endpoints to manipulate existing projects and the personnel assigned to them.

 # AURLIN-DHILLON-IS24-full-stack-competition-req97073